Alexei Kosygin: Foreign policy

-"We should tell Taraki and Amin to change their tactics.
-They still continue to execute those people who disagree with them.
-They are killing nearly all of the Parcham leaders, not only the highest rank, but of the middle rank, too."

-— Kosygin speaking at a Politburo session.

 Kosygin acted as a mediator between India and Pakistan in 1966, and got both nations to sign the Tashkent Declaration.
 Kosygin became the chief spokesman on the issue of arms control.
 In retrospect, many of Kosygin's colleagues felt he carried out his work "stoically", but lacked "enthusiasm", and therefore never developed a real taste for international politics.

 The Sino–Soviet split chagrined Kosygin a great deal, and for a while he refused to accept its irrevocability; he briefly visited Beijing in 1969 due to increased tension between the USSR and Maoist China.
 Kosygin said, in a close-knit circle, that "We are communists and they are communists.
 It is hard to believe we will not be able to reach an agreement if we met face to face".
-His view on China changed however, and according to Harold Wilson, former Prime Minister of the United Kingdom, Kosygin viewed China as an "organized military dictatorship" whose intended goal was to enslave "Vietnam and the whole of Asia".
+His view on China changed, however, and according to Harold Wilson, former Prime Minister of the United Kingdom, Kosygin viewed China as an "organized military dictatorship" whose intended goal was to enslave "Vietnam and the whole of Asia".

 During an official visit by an Afghan delegation, Kosygin and Andrei Kirilenko criticized Afghan leaders Nur Muhammad Taraki and Hafizullah Amin for Stalinist-like repressionist behaviour.
 He promised to send more economic and military aid, but rejected any proposal regarding a possible Soviet intervention, as an intervention in Afghanistan would strain the USSR's foreign relations with the First World according to Kosygin, most notably West Germany.
 However, in a closed meeting, without Kosygin, who strongly opposed any kind of military intervention, the Politburo unanimously supported a Soviet intervention.